 One of the worst things about traveling for me is jet lag.
 I have a very strong body clock and I have a hard time adjusting to time differences.
-When I used to do a lot of international travel with work, I knew I needed to do something to make it easier.
-I spoke with a doctor and he recommend I try Ambien CR, a prescription sleep medicine, to help me sleep.
-Taking ambien for jet lag definitely helped, but it did also cause some issues.
+When I used to do a lot of international travel with work, I knew I needed to do something to make the jet lag easier.
+I spoke with a doctor and he recommended I try Ambien CR, a prescription sleep medicine, to help me sleep.
+Taking Ambien for jet lag definitely helped, but it did also cause some issues.

 Note: I am not a medical expert and this post is not based on medical research or meant to be medical advice.
 I am not suggesting that you take Ambien for jet lag or don’t take it.
 You should consult your doctor to make sure the decision is right for you.
 I just wanted to share my experience and opinions.

 When I travel I normally don’t have issues falling asleep, however, I would wake up in the middle of the night and not be able to go back to sleep.
-So I took Ambien CR, which releases medicine to your body over about an eight hour period, to help you stay asleep.
+I would get jet lag after returning home as well.
+So I took Ambien CR, which releases medicine into your body over about an eight hour period, to help you stay asleep.
 (You could also just take Ambien, which helps you get to sleep but does not continue to release medicine throughout the night.)

 It was not all good though.
+Taking sleeping pills for jet lag can have side effects.
 Ambien did affect my mind and of course, I didn’t realize it at the time.
 The best example of how it affected me was when I was in Australia.
 The taxi picked us up at the hotel and we put our bags (with computers in them) in the back and headed to the office.
 Well, when we arrived at the office I totally forgot that my computer was in the trunk and went to the office without it.
 I quickly I realized I had forgotten it, but the taxi had already left.

 I called our hotel, the Westin Sydney, and they were so helpful.
 They went through the security tape, got the taxi information, and contacted the taxi company.
 I was so grateful and lucky to get my computer back.
 If this had happened somewhere else, it probably would have been lost forever!